-The product development path of our technology effectively began in 2000/03 when Drs.
-McElwee and Hoffmann began focusing on specific groups of cells in the hair follicle described as dermal sheath cup ("DSC") cells.
+The product development path of RCH-01 effectively began in 2000/03 when Drs.
+McElwee and Hoffmann began focusing on DSC cells.
 Together they hypothesized that these DSC cells were a reservoir of cells that were responsible for the continued health of the hair follicle and the normal cycling of the hair fiber.
+They believed that if these DSC cells were in deficit due to sensitivity to androgen hormones (the cause of pattern baldness), then isolating these same cells from a patient's own scalp in an area where the cells are unaffected by androgen and moving them to the affected area would resolve the cellular deficit and rejuvenate the hair fibre producing cycle.
 Multiple experiments on mice demonstrated that hair follicle DSC cells could induce new follicular growth as well as cause resident hair follicles to grow thicker and longer.
 The scientists' landmark study was published in the peer-reviewed Journal of Investigative Dermatology in ©2003.
 Together, the scientists filed patent applications.
-To date, patents have been issued in Europe and Australia, and are now pending in the US, Canada and Japan.
+To date, patents have been issued in Europe, Australia, and the US, with additional patents pending in Canada, Japan and the US.